cookpad/styleguide/python.en.md

 This guide defines the conventions for writing Python code at Cookpad Inc.

+General rules:

+ - value readability and maintainability
+ - keep it simple
+ - be consistent in your style
+ - follow the style of the project you're working on (or refactor, if all involved agree)

 ## Python version

 - **[SHOULD]** When possible, projects should use Python 3 syntax.
 Use of Python 2 should be motivated by extenrnal reasons, like dependencies or heavy use of legacy code.